vbaconnet-ledger/developer-portal/_docs/nano-app/clones-specificities.md

 ### Publishing the application

-If you want to publish a variant application, follow the process in [Publishing an application](../publish-introduction).
+If you want to publish a clone application, follow the process in [Publishing an application](../publish-introduction).

 ## Get in touch with the Ledger developer community